This people have I formed for myself: they shall shew forth my praise.Isaiah 43:21(Darby)

 He was led as a lamb to the slaughter and was smitten of God for our sakes – so that by grace through faith in His selfless, sacrificial work on Calvary’s cross, we might be forgiven of our sin; brought back into fellowship with God; clothed in Christ's perfect righteousness; receive access to the throne of grace, and be endowed with the riches of God’s abundant blessings towards us – in Christ Jesus our Lord.

 No wonder that without exception those of us who are His blood-bought children rejoice to sing forth His praises - not only with our lips but in our lives, by giving up ourselves into His services and by walking before Him all the days of our life, in holiness and righteousness - through Jesus Christ our Lord - our God and Saviour.

-It was Israel that was called to proclaim to all people that their promised Messiah of Israel was the coming King of kings and Prince of Peace – and to Israel was given the responsibility of being a light to lighten the Gentiles nations.
-Israel was to the voice that told the nations that coming Christ, was the One Who was chosen by God as the Saviour of the whole world and kinsman-Redeemer of all humanity.
+It was Israel that was called to proclaim to all people that their promised Messiah of Israel was the coming King of kings and Prince of Peace – and to Israel was given the responsibility of being a light to lighten the Gentile nations.
+Israel was to be the voice that told the nations that the coming Messiah, was the One Who was chosen by God as the Saviour of the whole world and kinsman-Redeemer of all humanity.